-The annual base salaries for Dr. Saha, Dr. Weinhoff and Dr. Chao for the fiscal year ended December 31, 2022 were \$621,000, \$465,800 and \$465,800, respectively.
-Additionally, our Compensation Committee reviews the base salaries of our executive officers, including our named executive officers, from time to time and makes adjustments (or, in the case of our Chief Executive Officer, may recommend adjustments for approval by the Board of Directors) as it determines to be reasonable and necessary to reflect the scope of the executive officer's performance, contributions, responsibilities, experience, prior salary level, position (in the case of a promotion) and market conditions, including base salary amounts relative to similarly situated executive officers at peer group companies.
+The annual base salaries for Drs.
+Saha, Grainger, Chao and Yver for the fiscal year ended December 31, 2023 were \$652,050, £409,000, \$493,700 and \$538,200, respectively.
+Additionally, our Compensation Committee reviews the base salaries of our executive officers, including our named executive officers, from time to time and makes recommendations for adjustments for approval by our Board of Directors as it determines to be reasonable and necessary to reflect the scope of the named executive officer's performance, contributions, responsibilities, experience, prior salary level, position (in the case of a promotion) and market conditions, including base salary amounts relative to similarly situated individuals at peer group companies.